 Sex education in school has always stirred debate.
 But sparks really start flying when discussing whether to provide free condoms in high schools.
 Proponents claim that making contraception readily available is a matter of safety, while opponents say that morality is at risk in doing so.
 With 54% of pre-teens, teens having been exposed to online porn before age 13, it’s safe to say that addressing sex education and – contraception – with high schoolers remains an important topic.

-Here are three reasons why it’s important to make condoms accessible in high schools for students who need them and three reasons why it’s a mistake.
+Here are three reasons why it’s important to make condoms accessible in high schools for students who need them and three reasons why doing so is a mistake.

 Free Condoms Should be Distributed in High Schools

 Condoms help reduce the spread of STDs

 Among U.S. high school students surveyed by the CDC in 2019, 38% were sexually active.
 Of these, 48% of them didn’t use a condom during their last sexual encounter.
 The same study also showed that half of the 20 million new STDs reported in the United States each year are among 15- to 24-year-olds, and that people aged 13-24 accounted for an estimated 20% of all new HIV diagnoses in 2018.

 These numbers emphasize the importance of condom distribution in high schools for sexually active teenagers.
 If consistently used correctly, condoms can be highly effective in decreasing the probability of STD transmission and preventing HIV transmission.
 Whether we like it or not, U.S. high school students are already having sex.
 As long as this is the case, schools need to help them stay safe.

 Condoms help prevent teenage pregnancy

 While abstinence is encouraged among high school students, parents aren’t naïve.
 The numbers above strongly suggest that expecting abstinence is not realistic.
 The American Academy of Pediatrics (AAP) Committee on Adolescence knows this, and therefore advocates access to condoms in schools as part of comprehensive sex education programs to mitigate cases of unwanted pregnancies (as well as AIDS and STDs).